Blockstream/liquid_multisig_issuance/3of5/README.md

 TX_ISSUANCE=$(python issue.py $ASSET_AMOUNT $MULTISIG_ASSET_ADDRESS $REISSUANCE_TOKEN_AMOUNT $MULTISIG_REISSUANCE_ADDRESS)
 echo $TX_ISSUANCE > TX_ISSUANCE.txt
 ```
-In this example are generated 20 asset tokens and 5 reissuance tokens (consider precision = 0), you can check balance of `wallet_1` using the command `liquid-cli -rpcwallet=wallet_1.dat getbalance "*" 0 true`.
+In this example are generated 20 asset tokens and 5 reissuance tokens (consider precision = 0), you can check balance of `wallet_1` using the command `elements-cli -rpcwallet=wallet_1.dat getbalance "*" 0 true`.

 In the file TX_ISSUANCE.txt you can read all the information about the issuance and you can find the contract JSON code fragment, we will use this code for the asset registry request.